Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 White Windows – Predrag Peđa Milosavljević (1936)

-The end of the First World War coincided with the emergence of new protagonists on the art scene who, in that era, shared a general interest in “Realism” and ideas of a “Return to Order”.
+The end of the First World War coincided with the emergence of new protagonists on the Yugoslav 20th century art scene who, in that era, shared a general interest in “Realism” and ideas of a “Return to Order”.
 It was a period of enthusiasm and renewal, time of accelerated modernisation in the new Yugoslav state.
-Thus, events that occurred in Yugoslav towns and major European centres appeared in pictures that captured the prevailing atmosphere.
-Images of cities, the encounter of new and old ways of life and portraits of contemporaries, all form a distinctive group of motifs from everyday life.

-Still, these paintings of public spaces, when compared to intimate, private scenes, offer complete impression of the multilayered nature of the story of an era.
+Still, these paintings of public spaces, when compared to intimate, private scenes, offer complete impression of the multi-layered nature of the story of an era.
 Interiors, the objects in them and various still life motifs become studies that allude to taste, choice, sensibility and personality – in other words, images of an aesthetic and ethical system of values.

 Yugoslav 20th Century Art